Detail-Oriented? Highly Organized? These 11 Jobs are Perfect for You

 Picture this: It’s your wedding day, you’re slightly panicked and you want everything to be perfect.

 Event/wedding/meeting planning requires extremely organized individuals who know their way around a checklist or two.
 They have to coordinate and hire others to successfully execute an event or get-together.

 You’ll likely need a degree and/or some experience, but you can always start under a “junior” status or assistant.
-Find a number of event planner jobs on classic job search sites such as Indeed, CareerBuilder and SimplyHired.
+(Read how this woman got started as a wedding planner with no prior experience.)

 4. Grocery Store Bagger

 I’ve never bagged groceries (except my own… for fun), and I’m sure those of you who have are rolling your eyes right now, but I’ll never forget one bagger who called the experience “therapeutic.”

 You’re filling bags by weight and food type.
 Preferably the frozen items are in one bag, right?
 The produce goes in another.
 The heavy objects are at the bottom whereas the bread goes neatly on top.

 A Penny Hoarder writer mentioned her stint as a hotel housekeeper.

 “My manager got mad because there was fuzz on the toilet,” she said.
 Fuzz?
 “Like lint.
 From a towel.”

 Definitely Type A material.
 If you can make a perfect bed with crisp edges and know how to handle a vacuum, this could be a way for you to bag some extra money.